 - Broken thermostat Check that the thermostat is working properly by comparing the actual temperature of the water to what is shown on the gauge.

 - Heating elements may be worn or broken Is your hot water not hot enough?
 You may need to repair or replace the heating elements in your hot water system.

 - A leak in your hot water tank Have you noticed water pooling around your water heater?
-You may need to contact a plumber to determine what is required to fix the leak.
+You may need to contact a licensed plumber to determine what is required to fix the leak.